 The Internationaler Literaturpreis has been awarded annually since 2009 by Haus der Kulturen der Welt and Stiftung Elementarteilchen.
 The award of €35,000 (€20,000 for the author and €15,000 for the translator) honors an outstanding work of contemporary international literature that has been translated into German for the first time.
 The award thus acknowledges the original work and its translation.

 Publishers that produce German translations of international fiction can submit their books for the award.
 In a multi-stage process, an independent jury will first create a shortlist of six titles from all entries and, in a second stage, choose the award winners.

-Once the shortlist is announced, the updated program can be found at www.hkw.de/literaturpreis.
+Once the shortlist is announced the current program for the year will be available at hkw.de/literaturpreis.

 Please reach out to us with questions or ideas about the Internationaler Literaturpreis:

 Tel.: +49 (0)30 39 787 125

 Veronika Gugel (project coordinator, currently on maternity leave)

 Amélie Kroneis (project assistant)

 Internationaler Literaturpreis – Haus der Kulturen der Welt